nadiahpk/inferring-undiscovered-species-extinctions/README.md

 ## About the manuscript

-Kristensen, N.P., ...
-Chishom, R.A. (in prep) Estimating extinctions of undiscovered plant species in Singapore
+Kristensen, N.P., Seah, W.W., Chong, K.Y., Yeoh, Y.S., Fung, T., Berman, L.M., Tan, H.Z., Chishom, R.A.
+(2020) Extinction rate of discovered and undiscovered plants in Singapore, Conservation Biology

 **Abstract**

 Extinction is a key issue in the assessment of global biodiversity.
-However, many measures of the rate of extinction neglect to account for species that went extinct before they could be discovered.
+However, many extinction-rate measures do not account for species that went extinct before they could be discovered.
 The highly developed island city-state of Singapore has one of the best-documented tropical floras in the world.
-This presents a unique opportunity to estimate the total rate of local floristic extinctions, after accounting for sampling effort and crypto-extinctions.
-We collated herbaria records of plant collections in Singapore with the goal of estimating the total extinction rate since 1822.
-Our database includes 2076 native species, of which 464 (22%) are now apparently locally extinct.
-We used a statistical model and two inference techniques -- classical and Bayesian -- to estimate the number of undiscovered extinctions.
-We estimate that between 304 and 412 additional species went extinct before they could be discovered, suggesting a total extinction rate of 32--35%.
-These numbers serve to illustrate the possible magnitudes of local species loss that can be expected in the tropics as extensive development continues.
+This allowed us to estimate the total rate of local floristic extinctions in Singapore since 1822 after accounting for sampling effort and cryptoextinctions by collating herbaria records.
+Our database comprised 34224 specimens from 2076 native species, of which 464 species (22%) were considered nationally extinct.
+We assumed that undiscovered species had the same annual per-species extinction rates as discovered species and that no undiscovered species remained extant.
+With classical and Bayesian algorithms, we estimated that, respectively, 304 (95% CI 213-414) and 412 (95% credible interval 313-534) additional species went extinct before they could be discovered; thus, corresponding total extinction rate estimates were 32% and 35% (range 30–38%).
+We detected violations of our two assumptions that could cause our extinction estimates, particularly the absolute numbers, to be biased downward.
+Thus, our estimates should be treated as lower bounds.
+Our results illustrate the possible magnitudes of plant extirpations that can be expected in the tropics as development continues.

 ## About the repository